carbon-language/carbon-lang/llvm/docs/LangRef.rst

 ``builtin``
-    This indicates that the callee function at a call site should be recognized as a built-in function, even though the function's declaration uses the ``nobuiltin'' attribute.
+    This indicates that the callee function at a call site should be recognized as a built-in function, even though the function's declaration uses the ``nobuiltin`` attribute.
 This is only valid at call sites for direct calls to functions which are declared with the ``nobuiltin`` attribute.
 ``cold``